martygubar/bds-getting-started/lab-publicip/access-node-public-ip.md

 ## Before You Begin

 When Big Data Service deploys a cluster, the nodes are not accessible on the public internet.
-They can only be accessed via hosts on the same subnet.
+They can only be accessed via hosts on the same virtual cloud network.
 In this example, we will make the BDS Utility node running Cloudera Manager (first utility node) available externally by a creating public IP that maps to the node's private IP address.
+In another tutorial, you will access the cluster using a bastion host [Create a Bastion to Access Your Cluster](?lab=).

 To make a utility node available using a public IP address:
-* Configure API Access to OCI (see [Preparing for Big Data Service]())
+* Configure API Access to OCI (see [Preparing for Big Data Service](?lab=preparing-for-big-data-service))
 * Create a public IP address for Cloudera Manager's utility node ()
-* Assign the IP to the utility node
+* Assign the public IP to the first utility node's private IP
-* Connect to Hue using the new, external IP address
+* Connect to Cloudera Manager using the new, external IP address

 ## Prerequisite Tasks
 You will need to perform the following tasks prior to setting up the public IP Address.
 These steps will allow you to perform OCI API calls required by the IP address assignment.
 These steps are the same for any client setup that will make requests using the OCI API (see [Tools Configuration](https://docs.cloud.oracle.com/iaas/Content/ToolsConfig.htm)):